 Launch Date: August 22, 2013

 Hummingbird is extremely beneficial to Google’s users.
 Back before Hummingbird, Google’s search results would answer your query exactly.
 While this might sound appealing, it wasn’t a good method for getting in-depth information or answers to the questions you had.
-Many times, the search results would be short answers with no additional information or resources to help you learn more.
+The search results would often be short answers with no additional information or resources to help you learn more.
 Hummingbird changed that.

 What Google Hummingbird Impacted